onqtam/headjack/src/motivation/why.md

 the trust machine may bootstrap the truth machine - where it is incentivized to pop up to the top and the only thing that makes things grow is actually being more interesting & important.
 HEATMAP of links!

-Imagine seeing both the data and the algorithms running on that data & being able to check the results for yourself

 Anyone will be able to follow a story locally - even with the files being deleted one after another - each time just the diff will be uploaded and you'll be notified for events relating to an address and have the ability to download it and apply it locally.
 This is an uncensorable global conversation.